laispool/SDB_exercise/README.md

 ## STEP EXTRA: SUBTRACT THE TWO RASTER LAYERS (DEPTH WITH BATHYMETRIC INVERSION AND TRAINING FILE INTERPOLATION).
 PLOT THE DIFFERENCE MAP WITH COLOR BAR.

-I hope you'll enjoy this quiq start --> see the resolution in the repository :)
+I hope you'll enjoy this quick start --> see the resolution in the repository :)